-A student, who attended a Post-secondary institution before the enrollment at PIB, is required to provide a Financial Aid Transcript from each of the institutions attended within the last six months before the enrollment at this institution.
+A student who attended a post-secondary institution before the enrollment at PIB, is required to provide a Financial Aid Transcript from each of the institutions attended within the last six months before the enrollment at this institution.
 If a financial aid transcript is required, no aid may be advanced from the loan proceeds.
 Aid from other programs may be advanced to cover the first payment period.
 No additional aid will be available to the student until all Financial Aid Transcripts are received by PIB.
-Hours, theory hours and operations earned at the other institution must be submitted to PIB by providing a progress reports and a proof of training document from the institution.
+Hours, theory hours and operations earned at the other institution must be submitted to PIB by providing a progress report and a proof of training document from the institution.
 The student that is transferring from another institution will be credited his/her prior credits to the student for the new enrollment at PIB.
+At the discretion of PIB there is the possibility that no such transfer credits will be granted.